Boba Milk Tea Recipe

 Boba Tea Assembly

-Take a scoop of cool Boba Pearls and syrup and place it into the bottom of the 20 oz glass.
+Take a scoop of cool Boba Pearls and syrup and place it on the bottom of the 20 oz glass.
 Then, swirl the glass to coat the lower 2/3 of the glass with the syrup for that photo-op moment.

 Boba pearls added to the bottom of a glass